Train GraphicClick on the map to explore geographics

 Tours are 2 ^ hours in duration, starting at Bristol Temple Meads Station and ending at Brunel's ss Great Britain.
 The tour includes going behind-the-scenes at Bristol Temple Meads Station, a one-way ferry trip from the station to the ship, and a tour of Brunel's ss Great Britain with Mr Brunel.
 Included in the price, your entry ticket to Brunel's ss Great Britain includes free unlimited return visits for a year.

 bobm - a big thank you!
-As a direct result of seeing your post I booked the BTM (Bristol Temple Meads (strictly, it should be BRI))/ss Great Britain tour and enjoyed the day immensely.
+As a direct result of seeing your post I booked the BTM (Bristol Temple Meads (strictly, it should be BRI) but BTM is a commonly used alternative))/ss Great Britain tour and enjoyed the day immensely.
 The BTM tour not only included the tunnels beneath the station, but also the former offices in the original station building.
 The ss Great Britain tour included a look around Brunel's drawing office which is not normally open to the public.
 Despite the rail strike the trains to and from Bristol ran on time!

 Logged